Maruti Suzuki: Manufacturing facilities

-Maruti Suzuki has two manufacturing facilities in Haryana (Gurugram and Manesar), and one manufacturing complex in Gujarat wholly owned by parent company Suzuki which supplies its entire production to Maruti Suzuki.
-All manufacturing facilities have a combined production capacity of 2,250,000 vehicles annually (1.5 million from Maruti Suzuki's two plants and 750,000 from Suzuki Motor Gujarat).
+Maruti Suzuki has two manufacturing facilities in Haryana (Gurugram and Manesar), and one manufacturing complex in Gujarat.
+All manufacturing facilities have a combined production capacity of 2,250,000 vehicles annually.

 The Gurugram manufacturing facility has three fully integrated manufacturing plants and is spread over 300 acre.
-The Gurgaon facilities also manufacture 240,000 K-Series engines annually.
-The Gurugram facility manufactures the Alto 800, WagonR, Ertiga, XL6, S-Cross, Vitara Brezza, Ignis, and Eeco.
+The Gurugram facilities also manufacture 240,000 K-Series engines annually.
+The Gurugram facility manufactures the Alto 800, Wagon R, Ertiga, XL6, S-Cross, Vitara Brezza, Ignis, and Eeco.
 The Gurugram facility also assembles the Jimny starting from January 2021 solely for export markets.
 It was reported the Indian-assembled Jimny will be exported to African markets and countries in the Middle East.

 The Manesar manufacturing plant was inaugurated in February 2007 and is spread over 600 acre.
 Initially, it had a production capacity of 100,000 vehicles annually but this was increased to 300,000 vehicles annually in October 2008.
 The production capacity was further increased by 250,000 vehicles taking the total production capacity to 800,000 vehicles annually.
 The Manesar plant produces the Alto, Swift, Ciaz, Baleno and Celerio.
 On 25 June 2012, Haryana State Industries and Infrastructure Development Corporation demanded Maruti Suzuki pay an additional ₹235 crore for enhanced land acquisition for its Haryana plant expansion.
 The agency reminded Maruti that failure to pay the amount would lead to further proceedings and vacating the enhanced land acquisition.